martinkersner/martinkersner.github.io/_posts/2019-10-01-kill-the-bits.md

 The proposed method achieves high compression rates on Resnet-like architectures, however, there was no suggestion in the paper how we could accelerate an inference time with such a quantization scheme.

 We proposed a method that modifies input activations and convolutional weights to reduce the number of multiplications in a convolutional layer.
-By benchmarking on a One Plus 6t mobile device, we confirmed a speedup of convolution using our method.
+By benchmarking on a One Plus 6t and a Samsung Galaxy Note 3, we confirmed a speedup of convolution using our method.
 However, in order to achieve any meaningful speed gains the number of channels has to be reduced by at least a factor of 4x.

 <a class="anchor" id="notes"></a>
 ## Notes
-All experiments were launched using a <a href="TODO" target="_blank">modified ncnn benchmark</a> on a One Plus 6t with Snapdragon 845.
+All experiments were launched using a <a href="TODO" target="_blank">modified ncnn benchmark</a> on a One Plus 6t with Snapdragon 845 and a Samsung Galaxy Note 3 with Snapdragon 800.
 Every measurement was obtained by averaging 200 continuous runs and removing outliers from the first and last quartile of inference duration distribution.
 Lastly, we always used only a single big core, since it reflects the best an allowed computational power in real-world scenarios.